Fellowship-of-turing/Namsor_2.1_api/README.md

 3. Add descriptions in config/combined_descriptions.js using the route path as key
 4. Specify the route's category in config/route_sections.js
 5. Specify the route's order in config/route_ordering.js

+## Editing the pages

+1. To modify the <head> use the source/\_includes/head.ejs file
+1. To modify the core code of the page use the source/\_includes/slate.ejs file
+1. To modify the first paragraph use the openapi\config\documentation_intro.js file
+1. To modify the <footer> use the source/\_includes/footer.ejs file